MOBILE PHONES AND DRIVING

 The penalties will be the same as for using a hand-held phone; but the penalties for driving carelessly or dangerously when using any phone can include disqualification, a large fine and up to two years imprisonment.
 On top of this is the potential risk of an accident, serious injury or loss of life of the driver, passengers and/or other third parties.

-In addition, the police will look at whether the Employer is liable following ‘killed or seriously injured’ road traffic accidents, if the accident occurred whilst a driver was driving on 'company' business.
+As indicated in our previous Information Update on ‘Liability for Drivers’, the police will look at whether the Employer is liable following ‘killed or seriously injured’ road traffic accidents, if the accident occurred whilst a driver was driving on “company” business.

 What should employers do?